lol768/CodeFlask/README.md

 Code*Sass* was made possible by awesome open-source projects such as [Rollup](https://github.com/rollup/rollup).

-Thanks to kazzkiq for making CodeFlask, which is a version of this project for people who *are* afraid of HTML tags and want JavaScript to make those scary tags for them, killing Content Security Policies.
+Thanks to kazzkiq for making CodeFlask, which is a version of this project for people who *are* afraid of HTML `<link>` tags and want JavaScript to make those scary tags for them, killing Content Security Policies.